MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/managing-alerts.md

 ---
-title: Manage alerts raised in Cloud App Security
+title: Manage alerts raised in Defender for Cloud Apps
-description: This article explains how to work with alerts raised in the Cloud App Security portal. ms.date: 01/22/2020 ms.topic: how-to
+description: This article explains how to work with alerts raised in the Defender for Cloud Apps portal. ms.date: 01/22/2020 ms.topic: how-to
 ---